Wind and Truth: Plot

 Dalinar returns to the Physical Realm after learning much of Tanavast's history and the cause of his death.
 After bidding his farewell to Navani, Dalinar arrives at the rooftop of Urithriu to confront Odium.
 Odium summons an adult Gavinor as his champion to challenge Dalinar, revealing that he had trapped Gavinor in the spiritual realm for twenty years, training him to despise Dalinar, and had created a fake version to trick Navani.
 Odium intends to present Dalinar with a difficult choice: kill Gavinor or let Odium win.
 Dalinar approaches Honor's power and speaks his words, becoming Honor's new vessel.
 During the confrontation, the vision then approaches Dalinar, where he meets Nohadon, the author of The Way of Kings, which makes him realize that defeating Odium can lead to planetary destruction, as it is rooted in Tanavast's past.
-Dalinar acknowledges Honor needs more time to grow, and thus gives up Honor's power by renouncing his oath, which leads to the Stormfather's death.
+Dalinar acknowledges that Honor needs more time to grow and learn from its flaws, which he gives up Honor's power by renouncing his oath, which leads to the Stormfather's death.
 Odium then absorbs Honor's power and ascends as a new form of Shard named Retribution.
-Back on the tower, Dalinar dies saving Gavinor from the effects of the Everstorm and Retribution's powers.
+Back on the tower, Dalinar dies saving Gavinor from the effects of the Everstorm and Retribution's ascension.

-Roshar enters the new era known as the Night of Sorrows, where Retribution becomes a significant threat to the entire Cosmere, which causes Cultivation to flee in exile.
-Without the Stormfather's presence, Retribution withdraws all Stormlight from the world and causes the Everstorm to consume the highstorm, isolating Roshar from Cosmere through a time dilation.
-The Wind inspires Ishar to bind Retribution from killing the Spren by forging an Oathpact after sensing Retribution's threat.
-With Szeth badly injured, Kaladin takes Jezrien's place, ascending as the new Herald of Kings.
-Instead of facing torture on Braize, Kaladin and the other Heralds can transfer their minds into a paradisical vision in an attempt to recover their sanity.
-Szeth awakens from consciousness upon learning that Kaladin and the heralds are gone and decides to continue his quest to find the Skybreaker dissenters.
+Roshar enters a new era known as the Night of Sorrows, where Retribution becomes a significant threat to the entire Cosmere, which causes Cultivation to flee in exile.
+Without the Stormfather's presence, Retribution withdraws all Stormlight from the world, allowing the Everstorm to consume the highstorm, isolating Roshar from Cosmere through a time dilation.
+After sensing Retribution's threat, The Wind inspires Ishar to bind Retribution from killing the Spren by forging an Oathpact.
+With Szeth badly injured by the Nightblood and unable to fulfill his role, Kaladin steps in and takes his role as Jezrien's replacement, ascending as the new Herald of Kings.
+Instead of facing torture on Braize, Kaladin and the other Heralds can transfer their minds into a paradisical vision to help recover their sanity.
+Szeth awakens from consciousness, learns that Kaladin and the heralds are gone, and decides to continue his quest to find the Skybreaker dissenters.